Updated June 16, 2020.

 If you feel most comfortable using your own vehicle (or riding along with someone else), you can do it!
 If you’d rather not put the miles or wear and tear on your car, or if your vehicle gets poor gas mileage, or you’re just not sure your car will make it on a long road trip, consider a rental car.
 We are actually using a loaner car from the car dealership because my husband’s car is in the shop–we were sort of upset about it at first, but then we realized it’s pretty great timing!

-Road trips are great because you don’t have to worry about security lines, missing flights, or keeping your liquids under three ounces, but there are some things to remember:
+Road trips are great because you don’t have to worry about TSA lines, missed flights, or keeping your liquids under three ounces, but there are some things to remember for a successful road trip experience:

 - Oil changes